AugustDev/enchanted/README.md

 # Enchanted

 Enchanted is open source, [Ollama](https://github.com/jmorganca/ollama) compatible, elegant macOS/iOS/iPad app for working with privately hosted models such as Llama 2, Mistral, Vicuna, Starling and more.
 It's essentially ChatGPT app UI that connects to your private models.
-The goal of Enchanted is to deliver a product allowing secure, private and multimodal experience across all of your devices in iOS ecosystem.
+The goal of Enchanted is to deliver a product allowing unfiltered, secure, private and multimodal experience across all of your devices in iOS ecosystem (macOS, iOS, Watch, Vision Pro).

 If you like the project, consider leaving a ⭐️ and following on [𝕏](https://twitter.com/amgauge).